-Later that year, McCarthy pressed for hearings into Communist infiltration into the U.S. Army.
+Later that year, McCarthy pressed for hearings on Communist infiltration into the U.S. Army.
 But in 1954, the Senate Subcommittee on Investigations held its own hearings about accusations exchanged between McCarthy and the Army.
 The hearings were watched on TV by more than 20 million Americans.

-In a dramatic moment, Army counsel Joseph Welch lashed out at McCarthy after the Senator refused to produce a list of Communists and instead attacked a young attorney on Welch’s staff who wasn’t at the hearing.
+In a dramatic moment, Army counsel Joseph Welch lashed out at McCarthy after the senator refused to produce a list of Communists and instead attacked a young attorney on Welch’s staff who wasn’t at the hearing.

 “Senator; you’ve done enough.
 Have you no sense of decency, sir?
 At long last, have you left no sense of decency?”
 Welch said to an ovation from the Senate gallery.

 By the summer of 1954, the Senate decided to take action against McCarthy.
 On July 30, 1954, Ralph Flanders, a Republican, introduced a censure motion that his conduct as chairman of the Senate’s Permanent Subcommittee on Investigations was “contrary to senatorial traditions.”

 McCarthy verbally abused some of his colleagues during hearings that started in August.
 The Senate then reconvened in a lame-duck session after the November election to consider two charges.
 And McCarthy again attacked committee members who leveled the challenges.
 But Republican Arthur Watkins of Utah, who led the selected committee, spoke about how McCarthy violated the Senate’s dignity.